Elemaga: Economy & Infrastructure

 Development and urbanisation are rapidly coming to Elemaga.
 The provision of electricity and the Elemaga–Ibere road were traced back to Orji Uzor Kalu the former governor of Abia State.
-Tensions escalated in Elemaga, Itunta, Obuoro and her neighbouring villages on Elemaga erosion sites and the famous bridge that links to the rich farming villages of Itunta, Obuoro and Nkalunta.
+Tensions escalated in Elemaga, Itunta, Obuoru and her neighbouring villages on Elemaga erosion sites and the famous bridge that links to the rich farming villages of Itunta, Obuoru and Nkalunta.
 The economic road is the shortest way of transporting their agricultural produce.
-Elemaga people seek the attention of Abia State Government of Nigeria and International community for its urgent needs.